LiminLi-xjtu/CoupleVAE/README.md

 This is the official Implementation for our paper:

-CoupleVAE: a coupling variational autoencoders model for predicting perturbational single-cell RNA sequencing data
+CoupleVAE: coupled variational autoencoders for predicting perturbational single-cell RNA sequencing data

 Yahao Wu, Jing Liu, Songyan Liu, Yanni Xiao, Shuqin Zhang and Limin Li